-- you obtain at least 40% in Coursework, and
+- you obtain at least 40% for each examinable module, and

-- you obtain at least 40% in Programming, and
+- you obtain at least 50% for Computing Practical 1, and

 Here, 'examinations' means the written papers you sit in the Summer term.
-For full Regulations on passing the year, see the appropriate pages for BEng and MEng or BSc and MSci.
+For full Regulations on passing the year, see the appropriate pages for BEng and MEng.

 Notification of Results